 This is another GREAT reason for having engagement photos taken in the first place.
 The initial discomfort of having your photo taken (since most people simply aren’t accustomed to having professional photos taken on a regular basis) is something you can tackle before your wedding.
 Once the big day arrives, the experience of your photographer (hopefully the same one who snapped your engagement photos, so you know him/her already, too!) following you around throughout the day is less bizarre.
 Plus, your wedding day has so many other elements buzzing around your head, you’ll forget about (or at least be distracted by something other than) your photographer a lot sooner.

-During the session // This part is a lot more specific from one photographer to the next, but I’ll talk a little bit about what I like to do.
-This is also part of why it’s a little awkward when we first get started: I don’t want to put you in a lot of unnatural poses that will look strange or uncomfortable in the final image, which means I don’t do a ton of posing in the first place.
+This part is a lot more specific from one photographer to the next, but I’ll talk a little bit about what I like to do.
+This is also part of why it’s a little awkward when we first get started: I don’t want to put you in a lot of unnatural poses that will look strange or uncomfortable in the final image, which means I don’t do a ton of posing in the first place (I like to call it “gentle guidance”).
 I want the couple to really be themselves as much as possible.
 My favorite images come from candid, spontaneous moments of genuine laughter, sweet gestures of true affection, and the natural, in-the-moment scenes that usually come from a distinct lack of posing!

 Instead, I’ll give general directions and then stage myself to best capture whatever unfolds between the couple from there.
 If you have an engagement session with me, I’ll ask you to do some walking (both away from and toward me) while looking at each other (maybe the occasional over the shoulder at the camera).
 I’m also a fan of telling you to hold hands, give each other a big hug, just sit and chat together (almost always guaranteed to produce a sweet smile or adorably sincere laugh).